By Darlene Springer

 One woman remarked, “I guess this is the end of our city.”
 The courses of her tears were plainly marked on her soot-covered cheeks.
 “What are we going to do?” was asked repeatedly.

-Businesses were quick to find temporary quarters and to “get back into business.”
-Businesses would share one space for a while, and then relocate to another.
+Businesses were quick to find temporary quarters.
 While there were many visitors to the city in the days following the fire, the greatest influx of sightseers came on the following Sunday.
-There seemed to be a constant stream of automobiles coming from all directions, each full of passengers, men, women and children, eager to see the devastation the fire had caused.
+There seemed to be a constant stream of automobiles coming from all directions each full of passengers, men, women and children, eager to see the devastation the fire had caused.
+The highways were congested.